Austin's Essential (and Still Open) Swimming Holes

-Barton Creek Wilderness Park
+Barton Creek Greenbelt

 McKinney Falls State Park is a little oasis just 16 miles from downtown Austin, offering nine miles of hiking and mountain biking trails, some very difficult bouldering walls, an ancient rock shelter, and two lovely waterfalls where (weather permitting) you'll be doing your actual swimming.
 Upper Falls and Lower Falls both have nice swimming holes, but Upper Falls has the deeper water -- very important if you're planning to dive in.
 That said, Lower Falls still offers a great alternative when Upper Falls gets too crowded.